There is always some mold everywhere. It grows where there is moisture.

-Mold is found in all the houses, indoors and outdoors.
-There are many routes where it can enter: open doorways, windows, vents, heating and air conditioning systems.
+Mold can be found in all the houses, indoors and outdoors.
+There are many routes where it can enter: open doorways, windows, vents, heating, and air conditioning systems.

 It usually grows in places with a lot of moisture, such as leaks in roofs, windows, or pipes, or where there has been flooding.
 Mold also grows well on paper products, cardboard, ceiling tiles, and wood products.
 It is easy for mold to grow in dust, paints, wallpaper, insulation, drywall, carpet, fabric, and upholstery.